IndoNLP/indonlp.github.io/projects.md

 <i class="fas fa-database" aria-hidden="true"></i> **Dataset:** [https://github.com/IndoNLP/nusax](https://github.com/IndoNLP/nusax)
 {: .notice--info}

-### One Country, 700+ Languages

-We provide an overview of the current state of NLP research for Indonesia’s 700+ languages.
+Additionally, We provide an overview of the current state of NLP research for Indonesia’s 700+ local languages.
 We highlight challenges in Indonesian NLP and how these affect the performance of current NLP systems.
 Finally, we provide general recommendations to help develop NLP technology not only for languages of Indonesia but also other underrepresented languages.

 <i class="fas fa-book" aria-hidden="true"></i> **Paper:** One Country, 700+ Languages: NLP Challenges for Underrepresented Languages and Dialects in Indonesia [ACL 2022](https://aclanthology.org/2022.acl-long.500.pdf){: .btn .btn--info .btn--small }
 {: .notice}